arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 OutdoorAirQualitySensor* airQualitySensor;
 ```

-The Nicla Sense Env library handles data such as temperature, humidity, and outdoor air quality, while the PMS7003 library enables the measurement of airborne particulate matter.
+The Nicla Sense Env library handles data such as temperature, humidity, and outdoor air quality, including also the NO2 and O3 gas concentrations.

 ### Sensors Initialization